Instant Loan in Germany: Online Approval and Fast Payout (2026)

 - ✓ Passport (if ID card is not from an EU/EEA country)

-- ✓ Tax assessments (Steuerbescheide) from 2-3 years
+- ✓ Tax assessments (Steuerbescheide) from 2 to 3 years

 - ✓ Current business financial overview (BWA)